 CPA Simulation: What’s That?

-First of all, simulations are essentially “condensed case studies” for examiners to evaluate your knowledge in a specific area.
+Simulations are essentially “condensed case studies” for examiners to evaluate your knowledge in a specific area.
+This is how the AICPA describes task-based simulations:

 I often tell people that CPA Exam is a “Lake Superior with one inch deep”, which means that it covers huge amount of material but it never drills into the details.
 In a way, simulations are the examiners’ solution to address that “not so deep” problem.